unoplatform/uno.extensions/doc/Reactive/Reactive.05-state.md

 ```

 ### Set
-For value types and string, you also have an `Set` **which does not ensure the respect of the ACID properties**.
+For value types and strings, you also have a `Set` **which does not ensure the respect of the ACID properties**.

 ```csharp
 public IState<string> Error => State<string>.Empty(this);